OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/EmissionManager.sol/contract.EmissionManager.md

 Allow governance to adjust backing price if deviated from reality

-*This function reverts if:
+This function reverts if:

+- The caller does not have the admin role
 - newBacking is 0
 - newBacking is less than 90% of current backing (to prevent large sudden drops)
-Note: if adjustment is more than 33% down, contract should be redeployed*
+Note: if adjustment is more than 33% down, contract should be redeployed

 ```solidity
 function setBacking(uint256 newBacking) external onlyAdminRole;